arik-so/bolts/bolt-simple-taproot.md

 The local output of the commitment transaction uses the revocation key as the taproot internal key, and commits to a single script path of the delay script.

-The remote output of the commitment transaction uses the `simple_taproot_nums` as the top-level internal key, and then commits to a normal remote script.
+The remote output of the commitment transaction uses the `combined_funding_key` as the top-level internal key, and then commits to a normal remote script.

 Anchor outputs use the respective local and remote keys from the commitment